nathanedhuardo/nathanedhuardo/README.md

 # Nathan Edhuardo 🔭

 - I'm an 22-years-old self-taught developer based in Pernambuco, Brazil.
 - I am currently studying computer science at [UFAPE](http://ufape.edu.br).
+Where I am part of the [LMTS](https://github.com/lmtsufape) as a frontend developer.
 - I'm currently studying Javascript(ReactJS) with a focus on the frontend.
-- I currently work at [LMTS](https://github.com/lmtsufape) as a frontend developer

 ##
  <div style="display: inline_block"><br>